TPI Composites: Court Confirms Liquidating Plan for Vestas Assets

 The filing followed the 2023 Oaktree refinancing, customer volume reductions, and policy changes affecting wind projects.

 The 2021 Oaktree investment.
 Following the COVID-19 pandemic, wind developers and investors shortened project deadlines, leading to record installation volumes in the United States.
 Beginning in 2021, supply chain strains, post-COVID inflationary impacts, and geopolitical issues in Europe coincided with higher operating costs and financial losses for suppliers including TPI.
-Against this backdrop, on November 8, 2021, TPI issued $350 million of Series A Preferred Stock to affiliates of Oaktree Capital Management.
+Against this backdrop, on November 8, 2021, TPI issued $350 million of Series A Preferred Stock to affiliates of Oaktree Capital Management, as detailed in the first-day declaration.
 The proceeds were used to pay off all outstanding indebtedness under TPI's existing senior credit facility and provide additional cash to support ongoing operational improvements.
 Dividends owed under the preferred equity could be paid in kind for the first two years following closing.
 Oaktree also held an option to cause TPI to redeem all or any portion of the preferred equity at any time after November 8, 2026.

 The 2023 uptier transaction.
 Facing ongoing liquidity declines and the shift to cash-pay dividends on its preferred equity, TPI negotiated a transaction in the third quarter of 2023 that later became a focus of the bankruptcy case.
 Oaktree exchanged its then-existing $436 million of preferred equity (including accrued dividends) into a $393 million senior secured term loan, with approximately 3.9 million shares of common stock issued for the remaining $43 million in accrued and unpaid dividends.
 The transaction extended the maturity to March 31, 2027 and was projected to improve TPI's liquidity by approximately $190 million through the life of the loan while eliminating mandatory dividend obligations.
 TPI's stock price increased 73% shortly after the transaction was announced.
 The conversion from preferred equity to first-lien secured debt moved Oaktree to a senior secured position ahead of unsecured creditors and was later challenged by the UCC as a fraudulent transfer.